 The main exception is for U.S. petitioners whose previous marriage was ended by the death of their U.S. citizen or permanent resident spouse.

-All other petitioners who choose not to wait the required five years should be ready to face high levels of suspicion from immigration officers that their previous marriage was fake.
+All other petitioners who choose not to wait the required five years should be ready to face high levels of suspicion from U.S. immigration officers that their previous marriage was fake (not bona fide).
 In legal terms, such petitioners will be required to prove by "clear and convincing evidence" that their previous marriage was not entered into just for the green card.

-With these considerations in mind, if you and your husband still choose to go forward with your green card case without waiting, then he could try to satisfy the "clear and convincing evidence" requirement by supplementing the evidence he already submitted during his own green card case with other documentation—in larger quantity and variety.
+If the U.S. citizen chooses to go forward with the green card sponsorship without waiting, then he could try to satisfy the "clear and convincing evidence" requirement by supplementing the evidence he already submitted during his own green card case with other documentation—in larger quantity and variety.
 Again, the point is to prove that he didn't use that U.S. citizen wife as a stepping stone to U.S. entry so that he could turn around and bring in another foreign-born person.

-He should also be ready to answer interview questions from immigration officers in more detail and on matters other than those he had to deal with the first time around.
+He should also be ready to answer interview questions from U.S. immigration officers in more detail and on matters other than those he had to deal with the first time around.
 Questions about the length of his previous marriage and the circumstances of its termination would be especially relevant.
-In addition, questions about your relationship with him prior to his previous marriage would also be relevant—because immigration officers would probably suspect that you both planned all along to get back together as soon as he obtained his immigrant or citizen status.
+In addition, questions about the relationship with the immigrant now being petitioned prior to his previous marriage would also be relevant—because immigration officers would probably suspect that the two both planned all along to get back together as soon as he obtained his immigrant or U.S. citizen status.

 If the U.S. citizen husband (continuing with the above example) files an I-130 petition before the five years are up but fails to meet the "clear and convincing evidence" standard to USCIS's satisfaction, the primary consequence would be that he would have to wait until the end of the five-year period before filing a new I-130 petition (which would give rise to much less suspicion).